-2 Self-made shampoos that beat dandruff
+2 Self-made shampoos that beat dandruff / eczema, diet for better skin and some observations

 Dandruff has been a on and off problem for me all my life, so it was a time for me to try something completely different.
 To start developing my own hair recipes out of products I feel may work with my hair and skin.